tiffanyfrance/CAPP30239_FA22/week_06/README.md

 ### Pie Chart Label Overlapping Solutions
 There are several solutions for dealing with overlapping labels on a pie chart.
-Below are a few, but feel free to browse the web for other solutions.
+Below are a few, but feel free to browse the web for other solutions. <b>Note:</b> if your labels are overlapping it may be better to consider a different chart type than a pie/ring.
+The pie/ring can be hard to read and compare when the pieces are small.
 - <a href="https://observablehq.com/@mast4461/d3-donut-chart-labels">Labels on lines</a>
 ```
 /* ------- TEXT LABELS -------*/